Facing execution, Julius Jones seeks clemency — with help from an unlikely ally

 When Ellison heard through Howell’s sister about the “The Last Defense” in 2018, she wasn’t yet sure if she’d watch — but she was ready to go straight to the source with some of her questions.

 Ellison had resolved to write to Jones and hear what he had to say.
-Even as her doubts about his guilt had crossed her mind, she was, on paper, corresponding with a convicted murderer on death row.
+Even as doubts about his guilt had crossed her mind, she was, on paper, corresponding with a convicted murderer on death row.
 She used an alternate address and signed her letters “Mary Smith.”
 Then she waited.

 The two met for the first time in March.
 For the first time in 20 years, Ellison laid eyes on the man she had once believed was Howell’s killer.
 Jones, she said, wept after she greeted him.
 She asked him what happened, what he knew of that July night in 1999.
 He told her he was not involved and Ellison sensed he shared her sadness about Howell’s loss.

 “To meet with you was an awesome blessing,” Jones later wrote in a letter after Ellison’s visit.
 He apologized for crying and ended with his admiration of her stylish sneakers.
-Jones was aware what Ellison might bring to his case, but told her the decision was hers.
+Jones was aware what Ellison might bring to his case but told her the decision was hers.
 “I don’t want to guilt trip you or force you,” he told her.

 Ellison had emerged in Jones’s life, using her pseudonym, around the time the defense team was gathering support for his commutation petition.
-When they confirmed Ellison’s identity, they saw she had a perspective no one had yet heard from.
+When they confirmed Ellison’s identity, they saw she had a perspective no one had yet heard.

 She was at Howell’s beside the night he was shot, and sat through the entire trial.
 She was on good terms with prosecutors, who had delivered a conviction.
 And yet, with no loyalty or obligation to Jones, she questioned his guilt.
 What did the case look like through her eyes?